bricker/actions-workflow-compiler/README.md

   - run: npm run lint
 ```

-If the array fragment is used inside of an object or as a value of a property, it will retain its Array structure.
+If the array fragment is used inside of an object or as a value of a property, it will retain its array structure.

 ### Merging Objects